jmmcd/jmmcd.github.com/_posts/2013-05-03-symbolic-regression-state-of-the-art.md

-universal approximator either, because of practical limits on tree size and depth; however in principle and in practice, standard GP can produce far more flexible models than the linear combinations of small subtrees characteristic of FFX and SGGP.
+universal approximator either, because of practical limits on tree size and depth; however in principle and in practice, standard GP can produce far more flexible models than the linear combinations of small subtrees characteristic of FFX and GSGP.

 Results with these methods suggest that the problems tackled so far do not require universal approximators.
-However this suggests a possible route to constructing a problem which is hard for FFX or SGGP: it should be deeply non-linear, ie should feature non-linearities from root to leaf, and larger than the allowed size of the method's subtrees.
+However this suggests a possible route to constructing a problem which is hard for FFX or GSGP: it should be deeply non-linear, ie should feature non-linearities from root to leaf, and larger than the allowed size of the method's subtrees.
 Such a function would not be in the search space for either method.

-Note that re-introducing the SGGP crossover operator would change the situation somewhat: it again produces a sum of subtrees, but now each subtree multiplies a parent tree by a random tree tr.
+Note that re-introducing the GSGP crossover operator would change the situation somewhat: it again produces a sum of subtrees, but now each subtree multiplies a parent tree by a random tree tr.
 However, there is still a strong limitation on the type of model which can be output by the method.

-A main difference between FFX and SGGP is that FFX uses a (relatively small) fixed set of subtrees, and chooses among them optimally and deterministically, whereas SGGP does not have a predefined set of subtrees, but generates them randomly from among a possibly larger space.
+A main difference between FFX and GSGP is that FFX uses a (relatively small) fixed set of subtrees, and chooses among them optimally and deterministically, whereas GSGP does not have a predefined set of subtrees, but generates them randomly from among a possibly larger space.